 Premier League football returned over Easter weekend with West Brom producing the headline result of the round, the struggling Baggies producing a stunning upset to thrash a Chelsea side previously unbeaten under Thomas Tuchel.

 Manchester City moved closer to the title by winning at Leicester, whilst Liverpool got their push for a Champions League place back on track after comfortably beating Arsenal at the Emirates

 Elsewhere there were wins for Manchester United, Aston Villa and Southampton, whilst Newcastle boosted their hopes of survival by drawing with Tottenham at St James’ Park.

-So for those of you interested in the best british casinos not on gamestop, here is The Football Faithful’s Premier League Team of the Week.
+Here is The Football Faithful’s Premier League Team of the Week.

 Goalkeeper: Hugo Lloris – Tottenham

 Tottenham could quite easily have left St James’ Park with nothing had it not been for strong showings at either end of the pitch, Hugo Lloris and Harry Kane proving the difference as the north London side drew 2-2 with Newcastle.